tomfran/advent-of-code-setup/README.md

 Run `make setup`, this will create the `inputs` directory and the `session.cookie` file, please remember to fill the latter with your session cookie to auto-download inputs, and add a newline after it, just in case.
 To find it on Chrome: right-click, inspect, Application tab, Storage, Cookies, session.

+If you plan on making a fork public, you might want to add this file to `.gitignore`.

 ## Creating a new solution

 ```make new``` creates a new file for today, it checks for the files in `src/` and creates the "next int" one.
 On the first run it will create `01.py`, later `02.py`, and so on.